 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES" Act) was enacted and signed into law in response to the COVID-19 pandemic.
-The CARES Act, among other things, permits NOL carryovers and carrybacks to offset 100% of taxable income for taxable years beginning after 2017 and before 2021.
-In addition, the CARES Act allows NOLs generated after 2017 and before 2021 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes or carried forward indefinitely.
-As a result, we have carried the NOL generated in 2019 back to offset the taxable income in the 2014 tax year generating a refund of \$36.6 million.
-This refund was received at the end of the second quarter.
-We have also amended our 2018 tax return to generate an NOL by electing bonus depreciation.
-We then carried the NOL generated in 2018 back to offset the taxable income in prior years generating a refund of \$26.3 million, of which \$4.9 million was received during the fourth quarter.
-The remaining \$21.4 million of this refund has been reclassified from deferred tax asset to accounts receivable in our balance sheets as of December 31, 2020.
+The CARES Act, among other things, permitted NOL carryovers and carrybacks to offset 100% of taxable income for taxable years beginning after 2017 and before 2021.
+In addition, the CARES Act allowed NOLs generated after 2017 and before 2021 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
+As a result, during 2020, we carried the NOL generated in 2019 back to offset the taxable income in the 2014 tax year generating a refund of \$36.6 million.
+This refund was received during the second quarter of 2020.
+We also amended our 2018 tax return to generate an NOL by electing bonus depreciation.
+We then carried the NOL generated in 2018 back to offset the taxable income in prior years generating a refund of \$26.3 million, of which \$4.9 million was received during the fourth quarter of 2020.
+At December 31, 2021, the remaining \$21.5 million of this refund was included in accounts receivable in our balance sheets.
 The deferred tax assets related to the NOLs generated in 2018 and 2019 were recorded at the statutory income tax rate for 2018 and 2019, which was 21% for both years.
 As a result of the carry back of these NOLs to prior years, the NOLs will be utilized at the statutory income tax rate for pre-2018, which was 35%.
 This increase in the tax rate at which the 2018 and 2019 NOLs will be utilized results in a deferred tax benefit.
-Accordingly, as of the year ended December 31, 2020, we recorded a deferred tax benefit of \$22.3 million.
+Accordingly, for the year ended December 31, 2020, we recorded a deferred tax benefit of \$22.3 million.